URL redirection, also called URL

 Please follow this link.

-This method is often used as a fall-back — if the browser does not support the automatic redirect, the visitor can still reach the target document by following the link.
+method is often used as a fall-back — if the browser does not support

 HTTP status codes 3xx